cdpxe/NELphase/documentation/README.md

 # Bug Reports, Patches and Extensions

-Please send bug reports/patches and extensions (also in the form of patches) to the author (`wendzel (at) hs-worms (dot) de`) so that these improvements can be provided to all users.
+Please send bug reports/patches and extensions (also in the form of patches) to the author so that these improvements can be provided to all users.

 # Additional Background